 - Positive Reviews from Publishers Weekly, Foreword magazine, Denver Post

-Young idealistic Americans volunteered to go into German-occupied territory as CRB delegates to guarantee the food would not be taken by the Germans.
-They had to swear to be completely neutral as they watched the Belgians suffer under the harsh German regime.
+Young idealistic Americans volunteered to go into German-occupied territory as CRB delegates to guarantee the donated food would not be confiscated by the Germans.
+And, perhaps most difficult, the Americans had to swear on their honor to be completely neutral, even as they watched the Belgians suffer under the harsh German regime.

 Behind the Lines — already in print — details the war’s chaotic first five months (August-December 1914), the founding of the CRB and the CN, and the initial civilian resistance to the harsh German rule.
 This nonfiction book follows the head of the CRB, a handful of young CRB delegates, a twenty-two-year-old Belgian woman, two U.S. diplomats, and two Belgians — a businessman and priest — who team up to fight the German occupation.